barghouthi/cs704/README.md

 * [TAPL] Pierce, <a href="https://search.library.wisc.edu/catalog/999923278402121"> Types and Programming Languages.</a> The MIT Press, 2002.

+This is a free and excellent book that covers most material we cover in 704

+* [FRAP] Chlipala <a href="http://adam.chlipala.net/frap/">Formal Reasoning About Programs</a>

 This book talks about decision procedures and their applications in verification.